FILM MUSIC NOTES: Volume 7

 NOTE: Only two issues of this volume (#7) are available as above.
 A "special issue" for the 1947 film Carnegie Hall was published, which is 13 pages long, including cover.
 There is no indication that this issue is part of the regular publication schedule.
 To see the Carnegie Hall issue, click here.

-Click here for next page, starts with Sept./Oct.
-1948 • Return to Home Page
+Click here for Volume 8 • Return to Home Page